mobizt/FirebaseClient/README.md

 The `getAuth` function is the function to get user auth data (`user_auth_data`) from these authentication provider classes.

 > [!NOTE]
-> The user auth data will be coppied and use internally, then changing these authentication provider classes's data cannot affect the authentication process unless `FirebaseApp` was re-initializing.
+> The user auth data will be coppied to use internally, then changing these authentication provider classes's data cannot affected the authentication process unless `FirebaseApp` was re-initializing.

-The UID for user can be obtained from `FirebaseApp::getUid()`.
+The `UID` for user can be obtained from `FirebaseApp::getUid()`.
+Don't be confused with the task `UID` that described earlier.

 The auth token (ID token, access token or legacy token) can be obtained from `FirebaseApp::getToken()`.

-The refresh token (if available) can be obtained from `FirebaseApp::getRefreshToken()`.
+The refresh token (if it is available from user sign in) can be obtained from `FirebaseApp::getRefreshToken()`.

 - ### CustomAuth (ID Token Authorization Using Service Account)

-The cusom signed JWT token was not exposed to the user unless it was used create internally and use tempolary.
+The cusom signed `JWT` token was not exposed to the user unless it was created internally for tempolary use.

-This is the approach that allows you to access the service as a user with the custom UID without sign in.
+This is the approach that allows you to access the service as a user with the custom `UID` without sign in.

-You can define any UID to represent the user identifier for the access control.
+You can define any `UID` that represents the user identifier which used for access control.

-The parameters for the [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino) class constructor are the following which most of the parameters can be taken from the service account credentials.
+The parameters for the [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino) class constructor are included the following which most of the parameters can be taken from the service account credentials.

 ```cpp
 CustomAuth::CustomAuth(<TimeStatusCallback>, <api_key>, <client_email>, <project_id>, <private_key>, <user_id>, <scope>, <claims>, <expire>)